Muonic Force Behind Flavor Anomalies: Light phenomenology

 \subsubsection{Gauged $ B - 3 L_\mu $}

 The $ B-3 L_\mu $ gauge group has charges

-This is another example of the vector category $\U(1)_X$ charge assignments.
+This is another example of the vector category of $\U(1)_X$ charge assignments.
 The $\U(1)_{B-3L_\mu}$ was the first gauge group used in a muoquark construction~\cite{Greljo:2021xmg}.
-This group is particularly suitable for the task at hand because it allows for a phenomenologically viable type-I seesaw with only one symmetry-breaking scalar while still forbidding $\U(1)_B$-violating dimension-5 operators.
+This group is particularly suitable for the task at hand because it allows for a phenomenologically viable type-I seesaw, with only one symmetry-breaking scalar, while still forbidding $\U(1)_B$-violating dimension-5 operators that could otherwise be induced by $S_3$ leptoquark exchanges.
 In contrast to the $ L_\mu - L_\tau $ model, a sizable kinetic mixing parameter is generated by the RG running.
-As a reasonable choice, we take as benchmark numerical value $ \varepsilon= 0.1 g_X$.
+For this reason we use the benchmark numerical value $ \varepsilon= 0.1\, g_X$.

-The bounds on the $ B-3 L_\mu $ model in the sub-GeV mass region for the light vector, which can explain the \gmu anomaly (black lines), is reported in Fig.~\ref{fig:standard_models} (right).
-The new features, with respect to the plot on the left, are the NA62 and LHCb bounds due to the quark couplings.
-The bound from Borexino (red region), mainly sensitive to the electron coupling, allows for a possible solution to the $(g-2)_\mu$ anomaly when $ m_X \gtrsim \SI{10}{MeV} $, while the BaBar bound kicks in at $ m_X \geq 2 m_\mu $.
-This leaves an unconstrained region $ \SI{200}{MeV} \gtrsim m_X \gtrsim \SI{10}{MeV} $ and $g_X\sim 2 \times 10^{-4}$ that can explain the $(g-2)_\mu$ anomaly.
+In Fig.~\ref{fig:B-3Lmu} we report the bounds on the $ B-3 L_\mu $ model in the sub-GeV mass region, i.e., in the mass region where $X_\mu$ could potentially explain the \gmu anomaly ($1\sigma$ range is denoted with solid black lines, the central values with dashed black lines).
+Since $X_\mu$ couples to quarks, a significant part of the relevant parameters space is excluded by the di-muon resonance searches at the LHCb (orange region), and by the bounds on $\pi^0\to \gamma X_\mu$ decays from NA62 (purple region).
+Even more stringent constraints on the model are imposed by the bounds on the NSI interactions from the global fits to the neutrino oscillation data (yellow region) and from the measurements of the coherent neutrino--nucleus scattering by COHERENT (light magenta).
+These bounds are sufficiently strong to completely exclude the model.

+The bounds on the $ B-3 L_\mu $ model, Fig.~\ref{fig:B-3Lmu}, are representative of the bounds that would be obtained for a generic $U(1)_X$ model with nonzero $ B$ charges.
+In order for such models to lead to a viable explanation of the $(g-2)_\mu$ anomaly, one would need to increase the $ L_\mu $ charge assignment well over the $ B $ charges.
+This can be achieved, for instance, by taking the linear combination $c_1(B-3 L_\mu)+c_2(L_\tau-L_\mu)$ for the gauge group, where $c_2\gg c_1$.